Should You Pay the Dealer Advertising Fee?

 If the advertising fee is not listed on the factory invoice, but the dealer is including it in the final price, this is where you will need to pay close attention.

-The best way to limit any unscrupulous fees is to use my car buying guide or the CarWoo buying service and compare all the fees between dealers.
+The best way to limit any unscrupulous fees is to follow my car buying guide.

 If it's a legitimate advertising fee, you will see similar fees from all dealers.
 If one really stands out for being too high, it's a good indication that dealer is trying to pad his profits with BS fees.